hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   alias through L2 round trips.
 - `.nai` begins with `NAIV`, contains fixed-width little-endian sections and relocatable region/offset references, and contains no native pointers.
-- ABI v2 coexists with the legacy `NPUC` v1 path.
-Firmware validates header, ranges, alignment, direction, overlap, reserved fields, and command version.
+- ABI v2 is the only firmware command path; legacy `NPUC` parsing and its test firmware were removed after migrating MatMul to a V2 package/invocation.
-- The compiler performs model/tile planning.
-Firmware only validates and dispatches commands.
+- Regor validates semantic command constraints.
+Trusted firmware retains the structural, overflow, reference, binding, address-range, and transfer checks required to resolve and execute the package safely.

 ### Layouts and data representation